IPPSR/cspp/cran-comments.md

-## Resubmission: 0.3.2
+## Resubmission: 0.3.3

 This is a resubmission.
-In this version we have:
+At the request of CRAN, in this version we have:

-* Updated the package to work with the companion data-only package more efficiently in the future.
-This will result in fewer submissions to CRAN overall.

-* Corrected a minor bug.
+* Fixed an issue resulting from the stringr update

 ### Test environments